JSku-Systems/MRI-Fista-TV-Reconstruction/README.md

 * Local development, Docker, and cloud deployments use port 8000 (standard FastAPI/Uvicorn).
 * Hugging Face Spaces require port 7860.

-## Live API (FastAPI)
+## Live API (FastAPI) Access

-Interactive OpenAPI documentation for the MRI reconstruction microservice
+Interactive OpenAPI documentation for the MRI reconstruction microservice:

 https://jsku-systems-mri-reconstruction-api.hf.space/docs

+## Demo

+Below is a short demonstration of interacting with the deployed MRI Reconstruction API using the built‑in Swagger UI.
+The video shows submitting a synthetic k-space payload and receiving the reconstructed magnitude image and runtime.

 https://github.com/user-attachments/assets/955386bb-584c-437b-bc57-b356d520cf1b

 ## License